Battle of Tabqa Airbase: Post-battle engagements

 The next day jet fighters launched seven airstrikes on the surroundings of the air base.
 According to the SOHR, ISIS captured the al-Ajrawi farm nearby.
 It also reported that the ISIS prevented vehicles entering and leaving Raqqa province for fear of Syrian soldiers being transported out of the province.
 On 27 August ISIS captured more than 20 soldiers in the farmlands of Tabqa, while 27 soldiers and eight ISIS fighters were killed in fighting at the Athraya checkpoint in eastern Hama countryside.
 Sixty soldiers who were hiding near the Athraya area managed to reach Salamiyah.

 On 28 August Syrian fighter jets launched a precise attack on an IS HQ in the city of Al-Muhasan, during a meeting between military leaders and sharia judges.
 The attack resulted in the deaths of most leaders inside (numbering six), while others were wounded.
-Another airstrike occurred the same day against an IS camp near Baath Dam, killing and wounding dozens of insurgents.
+Another airstrike occurred the same day against an IS camp near Mansoura Dam, killing and wounding dozens of insurgents.